-INSCT’s CyberINS tool is an open-source aggregate dataset of cyber incidents, with special emphasis on “incidents of national significance,” to understand empirically cyber incidents, critical vulnerabilities, cybersecurity, and conflict behaviors and norms.
-CyberINS draws upon published vulnerability data from the private and public sectors and processes the data through a set of scoring rules to identify cyber incidents with potential national security implications.
+Now deprecated, INSCT’s open source CyberINS web tool was an open-source aggregate dataset of cyber incidents, with special emphasis on “incidents of national significance,” to understand empirically cyber incidents, critical vulnerabilities, cybersecurity, and conflict behaviors and norms.

 The US Department of Homeland Security (DHS) defines “Incidents of National Significance” as “high-impact events that require an extensive and well-coordinated multiagency response to save lives, minimize damage, and provide the basis for long-term community and economic recovery.”
 (See the DHS National Response Plan.)

-The CyberINS tool uses DHS’s US Computer Emergency Readiness Team (US-CERT) incident reports …
+To assess these incidents, the CyberINS tool used DHS’s US Computer Emergency Readiness Team (US-CERT) incident reports …

-- To generate one of the few open-source databases for assessing cyber activity today.
+- To generate an open-source databases for assessing cyber activity.

-- To identify severe cyber events determined by our research-based scorecard.
+- To identify severe cyber events determined by a research-based scorecard.

 - High severity vulnerability: scored at 7.0-10.0